eggry/misalignment/README.md

 2. Apply our SSRD defense to realign the target model (`src/ssrd.py`).
 3. Assess the harmfulness (`src/infer_harm.py`, `litgpt` `generate` commands, `src/eval_harm.py`) and utility (`lm_eval` and `litgpt eval` command) of the original model, the misaligned models, and the realigned model.

 Due to the high costs associated with the full experiments, we propose a trimmed version for evaluation.
 Specifically, we adopt the most widely used model `meta-llama/Llama-2-7b-chat-hf` as the sole target model and use the HS-10 dataset, which contains only 10 records but is highly effective, as the only dataset for fine-tuning.
-These settings are sufficient to demonstrate the functionality of our artifact and reproduce the main claims that support our manuscript.
+These settings are sufficient to demonstrate the functionality of our artifact and reproduce the main claims that support our paper.

 ## Major Claims
 - (C1): The Llama model exhibits good safety alignment while maintaining high performance.
-(E1, Table VI)
+(E1, Table IV)
 - (C2): Adversarial system prompts can not compromise the safety alignment of Llama.
-(E2, Table VII)
+(E2, Table V)
 - (C3): Fine-tuning with appropriate methods and datasets can break the safety alignment of Llama while preserving its utility.
 Specifically, LoRA and AdaLoRA are the most effective methods.
-(E3 and E4, Table IX and X)
+(E3, Table VII and XVI)
 - (C4): Our SSRA method can also break the safety alignment of Llama while maintaining its utility, achieving effectiveness comparable to the fine-tuning approach.
-(E4, Section V.D)
+(E4, Section VII.D)
 - (C5): Our SSRD method can realign the safety of Llama while preserving its utility.
-(E5, Table XVII).
+(E5, Table XIII)

 ## Experiment Metrics
-Our artifact evaluates the _harmfulness_ and _utility_ of the LLMs, following Section IV.G of our manuscript.
+Our artifact evaluates the _harmfulness_ and _utility_ of the LLMs, following Section VI.B of our paper.

 For harmfulness evaluation, we use a dataset of harmful questions (StrongReject-small) located at `data/evaluation/strongreject`.
 We also include its full version (StrongReject) for reference.
 The benchmark involves querying the model with these questions and automatically evaluating harmfulness using the safety evaluator `HarmBench-Llama-2-13b-cls`.
 The benchmark reports the Attack Success Ratio (ASR), defined as the ratio of harmful questions answered.